ringo-framework/formbar/docs/source/config.rst

 the field for which this validation belongs to and also determines on which field the error message will be shown.

-The function should return True or False on validation.
+The function should return True in case the validation succeeds or either return False or raise an exception in case of validation errors.
+If the method raises an exception the message of the exception will be used as error message.
 The validator can be added in two differen ways.

 In the formconfig
 -----------------